Trip to Budapest

 On the blue line you can find carriages exactly the same as ours.

-The red line is more modern, with modern trains, and on the green line everything is super-duper new :-)
+The red line is more modern, with updated trains, while the green line feels brand-new :-)

 Interesting places